zchking/docs/pages/katalon-analytics/docs/project-management-view-reports.md

 Reports in Katalon Analytics are automatically generated based on one or more datasets of automation test results imported in such different formats as Katalon Studio, Katalon Recorder, and JUnit.

 Reports can be viewed in the **Test Result** page.
-Currently, Katalon Analytics shares with you several reports with different insights and findings including Status and Performance reports; [Test Executions table; Test Case and Test Execution details](katalon-analytics/docs/view-details.html).
+Currently, Katalon Analytics shares with you several reports with different insights and findings including Status and Performance reports; Test Executions table; [Test Execution, Test Suite, and Test Case details](katalon-analytics/docs/view-details.html).

 ## View reports